MADE USING THE BEST MANUFACTURING METHODS THAT MEET THE HIGHEST STANDARDS

 Can the dishwasher powder also be used with hard water?

 Yes, our powder can also be used if you have hard water.
 Depending on where you live and the water hardness, you can adjust the amount of powder used.
 The less hard the water is, the less powder is needed.
-If your water is very hard, you can also use eco regenerating salt or simply coarse salt.
+If your water is very hard, you can also use eco regenerating salt.

 What is more eco-friendly: washing-up by hand or using the dishwasher?